techtrustcloud/tf-instance-oci/README.md

 # OCI with Terraform

 The main objective of this deploy with terraform is the implementation of an Ampere Altra instance.
 However, it can be easily modified to deploy several instances of different architectures.
-A good one.

 By default, it deploys a 1-node cusing ARM machines.
 Each machine has 1 OCPU and 6 GB of RAM, which means that the cluster fits within